yati-sagade/yati-sagade.github.io/about.md

 </a>

 I'm Yati Sagade and this a log of my explorations.
-I am a software developer at [Booking.com][3].
-I am interested in programming, compilers, computer vision, physics and the meaning of life, the universe and everything.
+I am a software developer at [Booking.com][3] and am interested in programming, compilers, computer vision, physics and the meaning of life, the universe and everything.
 My projects can be found on [my github page][5].